The Latest on the 75 Pennsylvanians Arrested in the Jan. 6 Attack on the US Capitol

 Clark pleaded guilty to charges including violent entry and disorderly conduct in a Capitol building.
 He was sentenced in October 2022 to 24 months in prison, 60 hours of community service, and ordered to pay $500 in restitution.

-James Michael Dickinson – Philadelphia
+Michael James Dickinson – Philadelphia

 Dickinson pleaded guilty in September 2022 to charges including assaulting, resisting, or impeding certain officers and an act of physical violence in the Capitol grounds or buildings.
+He was sentenced in February to 20 months in prison, followed by 36 months of supervised release, and restitution of $2,000.

 Gary Edwards – Southampton